Digital-Contraptions-Imaginarium/oa-runner/README.md

 ##Run
 ###If you don't have a favourite course
-The example below creates a JSON file called *investigationOptions.json* that includes an list of address investigation options that are about a certain specified total run distance (including to and back, in miles) from a starting point provided as an input.
+The example below creates a JSON file called *investigationOptions.json* that includes an list of address surveying options that are about 3 miles (to and back) from the Open Addresses offices in London.

 Don't worry if you don't know your starting point, [read here](/docs/where-am-i.md).

 Note how the reduced version of the ONSPD dataset produced following the setup instructions above is given as an input.

 ```
-> node oarunner.js --lat=51.759733 --lon=-0.577663 --distance=3 --oa=data/open_addresses_database_2014-12-10-openaddressesuk-addresses-only-split.json/ --onspd=data/ONSPD_NOV_2014_csv/Data/ONSPD_NOV_2014_UK_not_terminated.csv > investigationOptions.json
+> node oarunner.js --lat=51.522342 --lon=-0.083476 --distance=3 --oa=data/open_addresses_database_2014-12-10-openaddressesuk-addresses-only-split.json/ --onspd=data/ONSPD_NOV_2014_csv/Data/ONSPD_NOV_2014_UK_not_terminated.csv > investigationOptions.json
 ```

 ###If you have a favourite course
-If you own a fitness device that can save your activity data to *.fit* format, the example below instead creates a JSON file called *investigationOptions-fit.json* that includes an list of address investigation options that are most suitable to the course specified in the *.fit* file provided as an input.
+If you own a fitness device that can save your activity data to *.fit* format, the example below instead creates a JSON file called *investigationOptions-fit.json* that includes an list of address surveying options that are most suitable to the course specified in the *.fit* file provided as an input.

 ```
 > node oarunner.js --fit=data/fit-samples/2014-12-24-11-11-15-Navigate.fit --fitsdk=etc/FitSDKRelease13.10/ --oa=data/open_addresses_database_2014-12-10-openaddressesuk-addresses-only-split.json/ --onspd=data/ONSPD_NOV_2014_csv/Data/ONSPD_NOV_2014_UK_not_terminated.csv > investigationOptions-fit.json